microbiomedata/nmdc-runtime/docs/content/howto-guides/database-migration.md

 We currently use an [Extract, Transform, Load](https://en.wikipedia.org/wiki/Extract,_transform,_load) (ETL) process to migrate the database.

+> **FAQ: Why not "Transform in place?"**
+>
+> At the time we began designing a migration process, some NMDC team members did not feel comfortable with us using a "Transform in place" process.
+A contributing factor to that may have been the fact that—at that time—the MongoDB instances used in the Runtime's local development and CI (GHA) test environments did not yet support the use of transactions.
+>
+> The decision not to use a "Transform in place" process is one we expect to revisit, now that (a) team members' confidence in the migration process has increased and (b) the MongoDB instances used in the aforementioned environments [now support](https://github.com/microbiomedata/nmdc-runtime/pull/884) the use of transactions.

 We use Jupyter notebooks to **perform** the "Extract" and "Load" steps, and to **orchestrate** the "Transform" step.
 We use Python scripts to **perform** the "Transform" step.

 The Jupyter notebooks reside in the `db/` directory of the `nmdc-runtime` repository.
 In general, we try to keep all code that interacts directly with the NMDC database, in that repository.